joseamadorg/mercado-shops-/README.md

 Great for merchants who want to get going quickly and easily.

 * Easy website integration— no coding required.
-* Limited control of buying experience— display Checkout window as redirect, modal or iframe.
+* Limited control of buying experience — display Checkout window as redirect, modal or iframe.
 * Store buyer’s card for fast checkout.
 * Accept tickets, bank transfer and account money in addition to cards.
 * Accept Mercado Pago's discount coupons.